ImpurrfectLife

 March is Pet Poison Awareness Month!

-March has finally arrived, which means Spring time is just within reach.
-Spring is a lovely time for blooming flowers, fresh spring air, Spring cleaning and a renewed sense of being.
+March has finally arrived, which means Springtime is just within reach.
+Spring is a lovely time for blooming flowers, fresh spring air, Spring cleaning, and a renewed sense of being.
 March means Spring is on the way and winter is over, but do you know what else March brings?
 Awareness.
 Did you know that March is Pet Poison Awareness Month?
-Yes, it is!

 March is Pet Poison Awareness Month!